 On the other hand, vitamin C raises the body’s defenses against infection and illness.
 The vitamin also promotes the function of the substance collagen, which acts as cement and binds loose connections in tissues and cells.

-In terms of other nutrients, the publication mentioned that moringa has twice the protein of yogurt, thrice the potassium of bananas, and quadruple times the calcium of milk.
+When it comes to nutrients, moringa has 2 times the protein of yogurt, 3 times the potassium of bananas, and 4 times the calcium of milk.
 Protein is a macronutrient that helps in the growth and repair of cells and tissues.
 It also helps provide energy when carbohydrate and fat stores are depleted.

 Potassium aids in the sodium and potassium pump and it also relaxes the muscles of the blood vessels, preventing hypertension or rise in the blood pressure in the process.
 Meanwhile, calcium also helps promote the growth of the bones and teeth and it also helps in the excitability of the muscles.